-Smart design and function that raise home values
+Smart garage door design and function that raise home values

 In yesterday’s down real estate market, garage door updates were one inexpensive way to raise home values–garage door replacements, in fact, produce a 83 percent return on investment, according to U.S. News & World Report.
 That fact isn’t changing.
 As we head into 2017, however, homeowners can also take advantage of design, material and smart technology improvements driving innovation in garage space design and function.